Catoverflow/Inet-Daemon/readme.md

 ## Requirement

-ALL machine in mesh should have WAN ip currently(ipv6 not supported yet, nat-to-server/nat-to-nat is in to-do list)
+ALL machine in mesh should have WAN ip currently (ipv6 not supported yet, nat-to-server/nat-to-nat is in to-do list)

 ## Usage

-Create a github repository to store config.yml, and change the value of `git_repo` in tools/confupdate.py accordingly
+Create a github repository to store config.yml, and change the value of `git_repo` in `tools/confupdate.py` accordingly

+This repo's scripts can be put anywhere you want, while wireguard files should be in /etc/wireguard, and thus daemon and setup script must run as root

 ### Add new peer